Relieving Stress & Anxiety with Traditional Chinese Medicine

 Lifestyle Suggestions to Lower Stress

-Yoga Pilates, Qi gong – these exercises focus on the breath and help to move and build qi.
+Yoga Pilates, Qi gong – these exercises focus on the breath and help to calm the mind and body

 Friends and Family– having a support group is very important to help minimize stress.
 Allow time during the week to spend with friends and family.

-Therapist- Someone who is trained to help you deal with stress and make positive changes in your life.
+Therapist– Often it can be beneficial to speak with someone who is trained to help you deal with stress and make positive changes in your life.